Misogyny in ice hockey: NHL relations with women's hockey

 The league expanded women's participation in the 2020 All-Star game, and announced it would be paying the players an appearance fee and making a donation towards girls' hockey, but would not be offering prize money.

 Goaltenders

-Manon Rhéaume

 In 1992, Manon Rhéaume became the first woman to attend an NHL training camp and suited up for the Tampa Bay Lightning in a pre-season game.
 Despite asking to be treated the same as the men's players, she was forced to use a separate dressing room.
-Then Lightning president and general manager, Phil Esposito, stated:
+Then Lightning president and general manager, Phil Esposito, stated: "I don't care what anybody thinks, I'd be a liar if I said I wasn't using it for the publicity.
+The fact is, if I could put a horse in net—if it could stand on skates and stop the puck—I'd do it."

-Some circles within the gender feminist sports community claimed her situation was evidence of misogyny.
-To date, no other female hockey player has attended an NHL training camp.

-Shannon Szabados

-In 2014, supporters campaigned for Shannon Szabados to be named as the emergency backup goaltender for the Edmonton Oilers, but the Oilers declined the move.
-Some circles within the feminist sports community claimed it was due to misogyny.